javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/02-rest-parameters-spread/article.md

 alert( [...str] ); // H,e,l,l,o
 ```

-The spread operator internally uses iterators to gather elements, the same way as `for..of` does.
+The spread syntax internally uses iterators to gather elements, the same way as `for..of` does.

 So, for a string, `for..of` returns characters and `...str` becomes `"H","e","l","l","o"`.
 The list of characters is passed to array initializer `[...str]`.